nops-io/nops-docs/pages/Developer/MAP API/map-migration-api.md

 - `sap_entity`: Specific incentives related to SAP.
 - `baseline_s3_entity`: Specific incentives related to S3.
 - `speciality_services_entity`: Specific incentives related to speciality services.
-- `private_equity_entity`: Specific incentives related toprivate equity.
+- `private_equity_entity`: Specific incentives related to Private Equity.
 - `tagged_resources`: Information about tagged resources, including resource count and cost.
 - `untagged_resources`: Information about untagged resources, including resource count and cost.
 - `credits`: Information about received credits, including records of credit details.
 - `created`: The creation date of the project.
 - `modified`: The last update date of the project.
-- `name`: The name of the project.
+- `name`: The name of the MAP project.
+This is also something you specify while onboarding the MAP project in nOps MAP Dashboard and it can be renamed later as well.
 - `migration_id`: The migration ID is identified by the project number in the contract, of the form MPExxxxx (where xxxxx are digits) or a 10-digit identifier such as ABCLMNOPYZ.
 If you are not sure where to find your MAP Project ID, refer to the top of the first page of your MAP contract.
 - `tag_key`: Must be the exact value string from your AWS contract.
 This value should be mig followed by the 5 or 10-digit MAP ID.
 If it’s an older MAP contract, you may also use the server-id (typically d- followed by 9 digits).
 - `server_id`: The server ID, as referred above.